 - We receive a large number of international applications each year and you can see a list of our most common standard offers on the entrance requirements page.
 We are happy to provide further advice by email if your qualification is not listed and you are unsure of its suitability.

 - We assess each application individually.
 We ask international applicants to provide full details of any exams taken from the age of 15/16 (whether formal exams or internal school exams).
 We will need to know your result in each subject as well as any overall grades.
 If you have a certificate showing your results, you will need to submit a copy at the time you apply.
 Otherwise, you should ask your school to write a document stating the exams you took each year and the grades you achieved (in the UK we call this a high school transcript - see the transcript page).
 You will be prompted to submit your transcript online when you fill in the Cambridge application forms (COPA / SAQ).

-- We interview most candidates and in some subjects we set written tests or ask you to send written work (see the subject pages for further details).
+- We interview most candidates and in some subjects we ask you to send written work (see the subject pages for further details).
 Interviews are not designed to test a particular syllabus but more generally to find out how you work and how you would respond to the kind of academic challenges you would meet as an undergraduate at King's.
 We can find out a lot about your interests, motivation and potential by discussing your subject with you.
 There is further information about interviews and what we are looking for if you scroll down the how to apply page.

 How many places are there at King's for international students?